pierre-24/stdlite/docs/theory.md

 ### Linear response

 Under the conditions of the [Runge and Gross theorem](https://en.wikipedia.org/wiki/Runge%E2%80%93Gross_theorem), this theory can be applied to DFT.
-For a time-dependent perturbation at frequency $\omega$, and assuming the Hermicity of the different matrices and real orbitals, Eq.
+For a time-dependent perturbation at frequency $\omega$, and assuming  real orbitals, Eq.
 (2) can be written (the superscripts $\lambda$ have been dropped for clarity):

 $$\tag{3}\left[\begin{pmatrix}
 \mathbf A & \mathbf B \\